testing the best hiking rain pants

 Nikwax Techwash and TX Direct are an integral part of staying dry in the backcountry and we highly recommend this product to improve your experience with rain gear.

-Best Repair Patch
+Recommended Repair Patch

 Gear Aid Tenacious Tape Repair Patch